 Professor Emile Peynaud (1912-2004), who is one of the most famous tasters, writes the following about this in his standard work "Hohe Schule für Weinkenner" (High School for Wine Connoisseurs), which has been published several times:

-To say that something is sweet is an objective statement; it characterizes the product in question.
-To say, for example, that a cup of coffee is sufficiently or not sufficiently sweet; is a subjective statement; it is personal; it depends on a person's drinking habits and taste.
-However, to say that sugar tastes unpleasant; that one detests anything sweet is an affective opinion.
+To say that something is sweet is an objective statement; it characterises the product in question.
+To say, for example, that a cup of coffee is sufficiently or insufficiently sweet; is a subjective statement; it is personal; it depends on a person's drinking habits and taste.
+But if one says that sugar tastes unpleasant; that one detests everything that is sweet, then one is expressing an affective opinion.
 The professional taster must be able to switch off his affectivity.
 He should not say whether he likes or dislikes a wine.
-One does not want to know that from him.
-He must study the wine, describe it, assess its good or bad organoleptic qualities and draw conclusions.
+You don't want to know that from him.
+He must study the wine, describe it, judge its good or bad organoleptic qualities and draw conclusions.
 These will be subjective, but they must not be based on personal preference, at least as little as possible.
-This is the great and decisive difference between the untrained wine drinker and the untrained wine drinker whose judgement is purely affective"
+This is the great and decisive difference with the untrained wine drinker, whose judgement is purely affective."

 Nevertheless, even with absolute specialists, the evaluation of the same wine can be different, although this usually only accounts for a few points (if at all).
 With several scales, even from different manufacturers, one can very well assume that weighing an object to at least a tenth of a gram will produce the same result.
 After all, the scales are all calibrated and almost identical in terms of their composition.
 But this cannot be the case with people, because the palate and tongue as well as experience and preferences of different people are certainly not the same.
 A different result is therefore not inevitable, but also not surprising.